 Since spending the Summer home, I’ve found some free and low-cost activities around the city; one of them being free kayaking at Brooklyn Bridge Park.
 From June to the end of August, the Brooklyn Bridge Park Boathouse hosts free kayaking on the East river.
 As soon as I heard about this activity, I was interested but missed the first opportunity.
 This time around, I shared a double kayak with one of my friends.

 Once you arrive you fill out a waiver, put on a life vest and wait for the next free single or double kayak.
 Besides it being free, one thing I loved about the kayaking experience is the volunteers giving tips on operating the boat.
 During our time in the river, we moved forward, backward, made several turns and learned to “ride the waves” when needed.
 There is an allotted time of 20 minutes, but you can definitely stay in up to an hour on a slow day.
-Kayaking with the Brooklyn Bridge Park Boathouse can easily be a family-fun activity in the summer.
+Kayaking at Brooklyn Bridge Park can easily be a family-fun activity in the summer.
 No matter the age, a waiver form must be signed in order to participate.
 Here is more information about age limits:

 - Minors below 18 years old must have a waiver form signed by a parent or guardian.